TDS launching network upgrades across America

-The FCC reviewed its own models and determined the areas eligible for broadband expansions.
+The FCC determined the areas eligible for broadband expansions.
 The FCC then extended offers of funding to TDS and other carriers across the country.
-On Jan.
-24, 2017, TDS accepted the FCC offer.

-- Why did TDS elect for funding from the FCC?
+- Why did TDS accept funding from the FCC?

-Due to low-density population, mountainous, hilly or wooded terrains, the cost to build out broadband service in rural, isolated communities is expensive.
-Participating in the FCC's A-CAM program enables TDS to bring faster, more reliable internet service to households in these otherwise very expensive-to-serve areas.
+Due to low-density population, mountainous, hilly or wooded terrains, the cost to build out broadband service in rural communities is expensive.
+Participating in the FCC's A-CAM program enables TDS to bring faster, more reliable internet service to households in otherwise very expensive-to-serve areas.

 - State broadband expansion grants

-TDS has successfully received additional broadband funding from several state broadband grant programs, including: California, Minnesota, New York, and Wisconsin.
-These grants allow TDS to expand efforts and to improve broadband services for additional customers in these states.
+TDS has successfully received additional broadband funding from state broadband grant programs in: California, Minnesota, New York, and Wisconsin.
+These grants allow TDS to improve broadband services for additional customers in these states.